valhuber/ApiLogicServer/README.md

 **ApiLogicServer** creates customizable database api projects with a single command.

 Create the sample project in a *minute or two*, using Docker.
-With Docker started:
+With Docker started (Windows, use Powershell):

 ```
 cd ~/dev/servers                   # directory of api_logic_server projects on local machine